Charter Schools in Massachusetts: Foundations and grants

 Charter schools often will operate a school foundation (501c-3) as well as a general fund.
 The foundation is set up to fund extra operating expenses of the school beyond the state funding.
 The foundations generally rely on donations from a variety of sources.
 If the foundation owns the school building and has positive operating funds, the state cannot claim ownership in the case of revocation of a school's charter-if a foundation is not in place, the building and all assets can be taken over by the state.

 The following law is MA charter law, 603 CMR 1.00:

 (8) Upon the revocation, non-renewal, or voluntary return of a Commonwealth charter, title to all of the property of the charter school shall immediately vest in the Commonwealth, subject to the rights of any secured party holding a perfected security interest in the property of such charter school.
 Any funds remaining after the satisfaction of the charter school's obligations shall be deposited in the General Fund.
 603 CMR 1.13(8) shall not apply to the extent the charter school or any other interested party demonstrates that charter school property was purchased solely by, or solely with funds paid to the school by, persons or entities other than the Commonwealth, in which case ownership of the property shall be transferred to such persons or entities, unless otherwise voted by the board of trustees.

 (9) Upon the revocation, non-renewal, or voluntary return of a Horace Mann charter, title to all of the property of the charter school shall immediately vest in the school district in which the school is located, subject to the rights of any secured party holding a perfected security interest in the property of such charter school.
 603 CMR 1.13(9) shall not apply to the extent the charter school or any other interested party demonstrates that charter school property was purchased solely by, or solely with funds paid to the school by, persons or entities other than the district or Commonwealth, in which case ownership of the property shall be transferred to such persons or entities, unless otherwise voted by the board of trustees.

-Financing Facilities

 Admission lottery

 Each charter school collects applications and holds its own lottery in years the school is over-subscribed.
 Siblings of students already attending the school are guaranteed a seat, as are students continuing on from earlier grades.
 Students can apply to as many charter schools as they like; the lotteries are statistically and administratively independent.
 Students may therefore be accepted or wait-listed at more than one school.
 When admitted students decline, slots open up for additional offers farther down the lottery list.
 Thus, some students may be offered spots immediately, while others may be offered seats closer to the beginning of the school year.
 Charter school lottery records were matched to MCAS and SIMS data using applicants' names and year and grade of application.